atillavarga/atillavarga.github.io/_projects/4_project.md

 - **Liquid** - Templating language for dynamic content
 - **Markdown** - Content authoring and documentation

 ## Cool Features
 ---
 ### Dark Mode Support
 The website automatically adapts to your system's dark/light mode preference, with smooth transitions and optimized color schemes for both themes.
-Even the chemical structures (which normally have black bond lines) are automatically adjusted to be visible in both modes - no two image assests used.
+Even the chemical structures (which normally have black bond lines) are automatically adjusted to be visible in both modes - no two image assets used.

 ### Optimized Performance
 - **Static generation** ensures fast loading times